Doctor-love/tollur/README.md

 ## Dependencies
-- Python 3.5 or newver with the standard library
+- Python 3.5 or later with the standard library
+- OpenSSL version 0.9.8 or later for SMTPS and START_TLS
 - A lot of self control and limited respect for future you, trying to send some mail